MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 **Improvements**

-* Add user comment to activity stream
+* Add user comment to the activity stream

 **Bug Fixes**